google/zetasql/docs/query-syntax.md

 The `INTERSECT` operator returns rows that are found in the results of both the left and right input queries.
-Unlike `EXCEPT`, the positioning of the input queries (to the left versus right of the `INTERSECT` operator) does not matter.
+Unlike `EXCEPT`, the positioning of the input queries (to the left versus right of the `INTERSECT` operator) doesn't matter.

 ### `EXCEPT`
 <a id="except"></a>